ItsMeSKKYZ3R/AnimatyJS/README.md

 ---

-You can download the js and css files [here](https://animatyjs.skkyz3r.ml "Télécharger" download="AnimatyJS-v-1.0.0 (JavaScript).js")
+You can download the js and css files [here](https://animatyjs.skkyz3r.ml "Télécharger")

 ---